Atlas975/Notes/Databases/Join_handling.md

 - Both files can be scanned [[Concurrency|concurrently ]] and then have their records matched

 ## J4: Hash-join
-- R and S are hashed into the same hash file, single pass performed on each file to fill hash buckets
+- R and S are hashed into the same hash file, single pass performed on each file to fill hash buckets, works as duplicate hash keys produce the same result
 - Each bucket then examined for records that produce desired join result